kenan-rhoton/wargame/rules.markdown

 When you choose to activate a unit, if it was the same unit you last activated, it becomes fatigued until you activate a different unit.

-A fatigued unit has a penalty of -1 for rolls to Hit and Save, and it cannot Run.
+A fatigued unit has a penalty of -1 for rolls to Hit and Save.

 ### Equipment selection